 Waves for Water

-Discovery Shores Boracay was the first to reach their target, donating 60 water filters to 120 households in Sitio Carla in Caticlan.
+Discovery Shores Boracay donated 60 water filters to 120 households in Sitio Carla in Caticlan.
 This is where the indigenous Ati communities reside, who can now rest easy knowing that they have safe drinking water for their families.

 Next in line was Discovery Primea, who exceeded their target from a highly successful charity dinner in Flame Restaurant, presented by General Manager and Chef David Pardo de Ayala.
-Proceeds of the fundraising efforts were used to provide 30 water filters and two rainwater harvesting systems for the Dumagat Tribe in Bulacan — the perfect way to kickstart the Christmas season.
+Proceeds of the fundraising efforts were used to provide 30 water filters and two rainwater harvesting systems for the Dumagat Tribe in Bulacan — the perfect way to kickstart the Christmas season in 2017.

 The Discovery Leisure Company is proud to have been a part of the Sustainable Seafood Week 2017, in support of artisanal fishing.
 Artisanal fisheries are small-scale fisheries that use traditional techniques and small boats, which are vital to livelihoods and food security.
 Since 2016, the leading hospitality Group has attested to promote the importance of sustainable sourcing for its seafood by partnering with Philippine-based fishing firm Meliomar.